zcash/halo2/book/src/background/curves.md

 5. **Sign adjustment**: If $u \cdot y$ is negative, negate $y$

 The result is the curve point $(x_i, y)$.

+In practice for curves with $j$-invariant $0$ such as Pallas and Vesta, this algorithm cannot be used as-is.
+Instead we map $u$ to an isogenous curve with a non-zero $j$-invariant ("iso-Pallas" or "iso-Vesta"), and then apply the isogeny to give a point on the target curve.
+Also, the full hash-to-curve operation involves pre-hashing the input with domain separation, and adding the results of two such mappings to the target curve (or equivalently, adding them on the isogenous curve and then applying the isogeny).
+For full details see the [Sage reference implementation](https://github.com/zcash/pasta/blob/master/hashtocurve.sage).

 This method is constant-time, deterministic, and provides a uniform distribution over the curve points.
 It is used in Halo 2 for various cryptographic operations including parameter generation and commitment schemes.